raspberrypilearning/321-make-mentor-guide/en/step_9.md

 ## Make it matter

-Culturally responsive computing is embedded into the 321 Make! projects.
+Culturally responsive computing is embedded into the 3...2...1...Make! projects.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Culturally responsive computing**</span> values the knowledge, ways of learning and cultural capital of creators.</p>
+<span style="color: #0faeb0">**Culturally responsive computing**</span> values the knowledge, ways of learning, and cultural capital of creators.</p>

-**321 Make!**
+**3...2...1...Make!**

 + **Is designed for all**

 Projects are written for an audience that is global and has a wide variety of contexts and needs.
-Projects can also be adapted to match the needs of your setting and make them more relevant.
+Projects can also be adapted to match the needs of your setting and to make them more relevant.

 --- task ---

-**Tip:** When you work through the design and invent projects before your club session why not use your knowledge of your creators to create an example that means more to them.
+**Tip:** When you work through the Design and Invent projects before your club session, why not use your knowledge of your learners to create an example that means more to them?
 You can showcase this as one of the examples for generating ideas at the start of the session.

 --- /task ---

 + **Values creators' interests**

-As creators progress through 321 Make! there are increasing opportunities to bring in their own interests and make projects that matter to them.
-This example from the 'Powerful patterns' project uses the Lapis Sarawak Malaysian cake:
+As creators progress through 3...2...1...Make! there are increasing opportunities to bring in their own interests and make projects that matter to them.
+This example from the 'Powerful patterns' project uses the lapis Sarawak Malaysian cake:

 **Kek lapis Sarawak**: [See inside](https://trinket.io/python/81be7eb895){:target="_blank"}
 <div class="trinket">